thestennettreport/TheStennettReport.github.io/project_2025/secret_training_videos/secret_training_videos.md

 These leaked videos, obtained by [ProPublica and Documented](https://www.propublica.org/article/video-project-2025-presidential-training-academy-trump-election), expose the secretive training program designed to prepare an army of conservative loyalists to take over the federal government and implement a radical agenda.

-**Project 2025: A Blueprint for a Conservative Takeover**

-Project 2025, spearheaded by the Heritage Foundation and its allies, is a massive effort to reshape America in their image.
-The Presidential Administration Academy is one of the "four pillars" of this plan, aiming to train potential political appointees to be "ready on day one" to dismantle the so-called "deep state" and advance a far-right agenda.

 **What You'll See and Hear:**

 These videos feature presentations and discussions by prominent conservative figures, including former Trump administration officials, Heritage Foundation experts, and leaders of other right-wing organizations.
 They offer a chilling glimpse into the minds of those who seek to control the levers of power in a future conservative administration.